 6. Save Money

-How to afford moving out when you can’t afford to move out?
+How to move out on your own when you can’t afford to move out?
 The answer to that is: save money.

 I’m not one to sugarcoat things.